opendatalab/DocLayout-YOLO/README.md

 ### Data Download

-Use following command to download dataset:
+Use following command to download dataset(about 113G):

 ```python
 from huggingface_hub import snapshot_download